-Watching the wheels of democratic government go round was a most interesting pastime for thirty Forest Hills property holders, men and women, who appeared before the Board of Estimate and Apportionment, in the old City Hall, on the morning of Jan.
-17. With the support of the Queens Borough president, Maurice E. Connolly, the Queens Borough librarian and every organization of the community, this group petitioned to the city administration of the community, this group peritoned to the city administration for \$25,000 with which to buy a library site for this fast-growing village.
-Waiting from 10:30 until 12:30 a. m, the group listened to the disposition of all kinds of city problems by the mayor and his assistants.
-Then, when the Forest Hills case was called, the gentlemen of the board gave every attention and courtesy to the spokes
+Watching the wheels of democratic government go round as a most interesting pastime for thirty Forest Hills property ders, men and women, who appeared before the Board of Estimate and Apportionment, in the old City Hall, on the ming of Jan.
+17. With the support of the Queens Borough librarian devery organization of the community, this group petitioned the city administration for \$25,000 with which to buy library site for this fast-growing village.
+Waiting from 30 until 12:30 a. m. the group listened to the disposition all kinds of city problems by the mayor and his assistants.
+Then, when the Forest Hills case was called, the gentlemen

-Then, when the Forest Hills case was called, the gentlemen of the board gave every attention and courtesy to the spokes-men.
+Then, when the Forest Hills case was called, the gentlemen of the board gave every attention and courtesy to the spokesmen.
 The mayor said that with the amendment of the state pay-as-you-go law it would be possible to grant the request for an appropriation for a library site here, and he told the group that another hearing would be granted on the first Wednesday of March.
-At that time Forest Hills will again make its appeal for a library site, with the expectation of success. success.
+At that time Forest Hills will again make its appeal for a library site, with the expectation of success.